Also known as: tucked 90 hold dips, tucked 90 dips, 90 degree dip hold, tucked dip hold, parallel bar tucked hold

 Frequently Asked Questions

-How can I progress to or modify this move?
+How can I progress or scale this exercise?